 To assemble bowl, fill bottom of bowl with sushi rice.
 I used a little over a cup of cooked rice.
 Place the veggies (excluding the jalapeno slices) around the outer edge of the bowl.
 Cut the tuna and salmon into bite-sized pieces and lay in middle of bowl.
 Top with sesame seeds and garnish with the fresh jalapeno slices.

 Top with a few tablespoons of the Ponzu sauce and a generous squeeze of the Creamy Sriracha Sauce.
-See video below to see how we prepared this amazing Poke Bowl from start to finish!
+ENJOY!